lozaning/AtomGPS_wigler/README.md

 ## Usage
 After flashing, the device starts scanning for Wi-Fi networks, indicating the status through LEDs and saving found networks to a Wigle.net compatible CSV file.
+CSV files are written to the SD card with a UTC date stamp and a run number.

+LED Indicators:
+- The LED will light RED if the SD card is missing
+- The LED will flash PURPLE while waiting for a GPS fix
+- The LED will flash GREEN while scanning